huisman/toOrdinal/README.md

 # Overview

 The R package **toOrdinal** contains a single function `toOrdinal` that converts a cardinal number (e.g., 9) into its ordinal counterpart (e.g., 9th).
 Because such conversions are language specific, the conversions are specific to a supported language.
-At present, the package implements English, French, German, Spanish, and Swedish.
+At present, the package implements English, Dutch, French, German, Spanish, and Swedish.
 For example,

 * English: toOrdinal(1) returns '1st'